SnickerdoodleLabs/protocol/documentation/sdql/adding-new-queries.md

         string[] returns
         string[] ads
         string[] compensations

     }

 ```

+### Creating the AST element

+If your query does not fits them, extend from one of the folllowing interfaces.
+If it has no overlapping with the interfaces, the new AST element must extend from **AST_Query**.

+**AST_PropertyQuery** - Web2 components, including age, gender, most popular sites, etc.

+**AST_Web3Query** - Web3 components, including transactions, account nfts, digital currency assets, etc.

-4. You need to update the **SDQLParser** to convert the query block into the corresponding AST element.
+2. You need to update the **SDQLParser** to convert the query block into the corresponding AST element.
 You can also write validations here.

     ### Get the permission flag for the query
     Each query have a data permission flag.
 With the flag the end-user can restrict the execution of a specific type of queries.